FAQs

 Does Oando Foundation accept donations?

 Yes.
-Oando Foundation welcomes donations from well-meaning corporates and individuals who like the work we do and want to support us.
+Oando Foundation welcomes donations from well-meaning corporates and individuals who seek to support and/or partner with our work.

 How can my organization partner with Oando Foundation?

-The Foundation makes regular calls for proposals from non-governmental organisations and civil society organisations for partnership in administering our various projects.
-Unsolicited proposals are also welcome.
-The Foundation welcomes volunteering requests from individuals with specialties in all our areas of operation.
+The Foundation makes regular calls for proposals from non-governmental organizations and civil society organizations for partnership in administering our various projects.
+Unsolicited proposals and expressions of interest are also welcome.
+The Foundation accepts skilled volunteer requests from individuals with specialties in areas relevant to our operations.
+Proposals can be sent to info@oandofoundation.org